-I’ve made this lentil salad countless times over the past ten years.
+I’ve made this Lentil Salad countless times over the past ten years.
 A friend of mine shared this with me – it was originally published in her daughter’s food blog, but that version was quite different.
 It included bacon AND a ham hock.
 Both good, but I prefer this lighter version.
 The red wine vinegar and Dijon make the flavors pop, but the generous seasoning of salt an pepper make a difference as well.
 Ron can’t eat legumes, so when I make this I’m eating it for days.
 It’s wonderful with slices of apple and hunks of sourdough.
 It’s great even for breakfast with a poached egg on top!

 Lentil Salad